 Herbal teas are generally considered safe.
 They are usually considered to be a part of alternative medicine or traditional medicine.
 They are often used as natural remedies for various illnesses and conditions.
 But there is not enough scientific evidence to prove their safety or benefits during pregnancy.

 Herbal teas that are safe for one woman may not be safe for another.
 A given herbal tea may not be safe for you if you are allergic to the components in the herb.
+Sometimes, certain herbal teas may exacerbate your pregnancy symptoms, such as nausea, vomiting, and constipation.
 Also, the herbs might interfere with your medicines, possibly leading to reactions.

 Hence, you should know which herbs can be safe for you during pregnancy, and which ones you should avoid.
-You may try a small sample cup with your doctor’s approval and check if it suits you.
+Consult your doctor before introducing any herbal teas into your pregnancy diet.
+Try a small sample cup with your doctor’s approval and check if it suits you.
+Your doctor may also offer insights regarding your health and help you make an informed decision.

 Buy these teas from only well-known and certified brands.